NETWAYS/advanced-puppet-training/validation/06_styleguide_hook.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add a Pre-Commit Hook for Style Guide Checking

 * Objective:
- * Add a pre-commit hook for Puppet Lint checking
+ * Add a pre-commit hook for Puppet Lint checking on `agent-centos.localdomain`
 * Steps:
  * Install `puppet-lint` via `yum` or `gem`
  * Clone `https://github.com/drwahl/puppet-git-hooks` repo
- * Symlink the pre-commit file to `.git/hooks/pre-commit` of your repository
+ * Symlink the pre-commit file to `.git/hooks/pre-commit` of your cloned `apache` repository
  * Produce a style guide error and test the pre-commit hook